galister/wlx-overlay-s/README.md

 ### The keyboard

-The keyboard is fully customizable via the [keyboard.yaml](https://raw.githubusercontent.com/galister/wlx-overlay-s/main/wlx-overlay-s/src/res/keyboard.yaml) file. \
-Download it into the `~/.config/wlxoverlay/` folder and edit it to your liking.

 Typing

 - Use the BLUE laser when typing regularly.
 - While using ORANGE laser, all keystrokes will have SHIFT applied.
-- Purple laser is customizable via the `keyboard.yaml`'s `alt_modifier` settings.
+- Purple laser is customizable via the settings, no modifier by default.

 **Modifier Keys** are sticky.
 They will remain pressed until a non-modifier key is pressed, the modifier gets toggled off, or the keyboard gets hidden.